cronvel/tree-kit/documentation.md

 		* blacklist `Array` list of black-listed prototype
 		* whitelist `Array` list of white-listed prototype
 * target `Object` the target of the extend, properties will be copied to this object
-* source `Object` the source of the extend, properties will be copied from this object
+* source1 `Object` the source of the extend, properties will be copied from this object
+* ...

 This is a full-featured *extend* of an object with one or more source object.